sohan2000/covid19-cough-analysis/README.md

-## This project was submitted as a Course Credit Project to VNRVJIET.
-The dataset was provided by "Cambridge" to "VNRVJIET, Hyderabad, India" and was not used for commercial purposes.
-Any replication of this dataset can and will be prone to sueing.

-## Classifying KDD_paper_data into yes and no folders manually
-1. yes - 141
-2. no - 408

-## The data is augmented using various utility functions and data obtained is:
-1. yes_augmented_clean - 682
-2. no_augmented_clean - 524

-## Converting audio data into MFCC features:
-1. X - 8442
-2. Y - 8442 (yes and no labels)

-## Running Major project code:
-Upon running the code, covid_model is generated

-## covid_model
-The folder contains assets, variables and model itself

-## Installing streamlit
-You must have installed streamlit frame work in your environments to run this Open anaconda prompt to install streamlit
-command: pip install streamlit

-## Running streamlit.py
-Open anaconda prompt to run command
-command: streamlit run streamlit.py

-## Prediction for COVID by user:
-Step-1: Upload file using browse files button
-Step-2: Click Generate Prediction
-Step-3: Get your prediction results
+## Project Overview

+This project leverages deep learning to classify COVID-19 status based on cough and breathing sounds.
+The model utilizes a CNN-Bidirectional LSTM architecture and is trained on the Covid-sounds dataset provided by Cambridge University.
+The dataset includes audio samples from COVID-positive, negative, and other respiratory disease cases, enabling robust classification.
+The model has demonstrated superior performance compared to previous approaches using the same dataset.

+> *COVID-19 is highly contagious, with over 29.9 million cases reported in India and 179 million cases worldwide.
+The rising case numbers have strained testing facilities and put lab technicians at risk.
+Scientists have turned to machine learning to analyze coughs, leading to the development of models that can classify cough types.
+This project implements a CNN-Bidirectional LSTM model using the Covid-sounds dataset, which contains both breathing and cough samples.
+The model processes these recordings and classifies them, outperforming other models on the same dataset.*

+- **Published in:** 2022 International Conference for Advancement in Technology (ICONAT)
+- **Date of Conference:** 21-22 January 2022
+- **Date Added to IEEE Xplore:** 10 March 2022
+- **Electronic ISBN:** 978-1-6654-2577-3
+- **Print on Demand ISBN:** 978-1-6654-2578-0

+## Dataset and Usage

+- The dataset was provided by Cambridge University to VNRVJIET, Hyderabad, India, and is strictly for non-commercial, academic use.
+- Unauthorized replication of the dataset is prohibited and may result in legal action.

+## Data Preparation

+### Manual Classification

+- **yes:** 141 samples
+- **no:** 408 samples

+### Data Augmentation

+- **yes_augmented_clean:** 682 samples
+- **no_augmented_clean:** 524 samples

+### Feature Extraction

+- Audio data is converted into MFCC features:
+  - **X:** 8,442
+  - **Y:** 8,442 (labels: yes/no)

+## Model and Code Execution

+### Running the Major Project Code

+- Executing the code generates the `covid_model` directory, which contains all assets, variables, and the trained model.

+### Streamlit Web App

+1. **Install Streamlit:**
+   - Open Anaconda Prompt and run:
+     ```
+     pip install streamlit
+     ```
+2. **Run the Application:**
+   - In Anaconda Prompt, execute:
+     ```
+     streamlit run streamlit.py
+     ```

+## User Prediction Steps

+1. Upload an audio file using the "Browse files" button.
+2. Click "Generate Prediction."
+3. View your prediction results.

+ IEEE Xplore, "A Deep Learning Approach for COVID-19 Detection Using Cough and Breathing Sounds," 2022 International Conference for Advancement in Technology (ICONAT), 21-22 January 2022.